 There’s a good chance that you’ve heard horror stories about the traffic in LA, but you’ll have to embrace the crowded roads if you really want to see the city.
 The transportation system is shaky at best, and taxis are extremely expensive.

-Renting a car costs less in Los Angeles than it does almost anywhere else in the U.S. For about $40 per day, you can drive an economy car all across the city (there’s not usually a mileage limit).
-The freeway system is extensive, and there are no tolls.
+Renting a car costs less in Los Angeles than it does almost anywhere else in the U.S. For about $40 per day, you can drive an economy car all across the city, where the freeway system is extensive, and where there are no tolls.

 The police are strict enforcers of seat belt laws, carpool lane laws, and hands-free driving laws, so avoid heavy fines by behaving yourself behind the wheel.
 Always rely on a GPS unit or smartphone to get around (but remember that the driver should never pick up the phone), give pedestrians the right of way, and plan to spend when it comes to parking.